vsilaev/tascalate-concurrent/README.md

 <T> Promise<T> delay(long timeout, TimeUnit unit[, boolean delayOnError = true])
 <T> Promise<T> delay(Duration duration[, boolean delayOnError = true])
 ```
 The delay is started only after the original `Promise` is completed either successfully or exceptionally (unlike `orTimeout` / `onTimeout` methods where timeout is strated immediately).
 The resulting delay `Promise` is resolved after the timeout specified with the same result as the original `Promise`.
-Like with other timeout-related methods, delay is completed on the default asynchronous `Executor` of the original `Promise`.
 The latest methods' argument - `delayOnError` - specifies whether or not we should delay if original Promise is resolved exceptionally, by default this argument is true.
 If false, then delay `Promise` is completed immediately after the failed original `Promise`.
 ```java
 Executor myExecutor = ...; // Get an executor
 Promise<String> callPromise1 = CompletableTask